-I’ve written a lot about things to consider when looking at a group in the CARE pages (Conscious Awareness of Religious Environments), but I want to highlight a few particular issues when you’re first meeting a prospective group or teacher here.
+I’ve written a lot about things to consider when looking at a group in the CARE pages (Conscious Awareness of Religious Environments), but there are some specific tips to consider when meeting in person the first time.

 Meet in public the first time.